 The St Margaret’s House Library was inaugurated following a generous bequest from Gregory Liam Foley (1969-2011).
 The collection is always expanding through the generosity of our supporters.
 If you have any unwanted volumes in need of a good home, you are encouraged to donate them to our collection.
 Donations of books, journal articles and DVDs are kindly received.

 Student Bursary Scheme

-St Margaret’s House offers another three studio bursaries each year.
-These are designated for current or recently-graduated art students, matriculating in Edinburgh-based institutions or a wider area within Scotland.
+St Margaret’s House offers one studio bursary each year.
+This is designated for current or recently-graduated art students, matriculating in Edinburgh-based institutions or a wider area within Scotland.
 Running for three years, we have welcomed recent graduates from the Edinburgh College of Art and Gray’s School since this project began.

 Those involved in the programme are always selected upon merit from within the prospective art institutes and are offered studio and exhibition space, alongside additional help, guidance and access to the other facilities at St Margaret’s House.
 It is our way of investing in the future of Scottish art, as well as diversifying our own artistic community.
 More details are available in the document on the right.
 Click the cover image to download it.